-- The progress of SEND pupils is tracked and closely monitored on a termly basis. - Attainment data for SEND pupils is analysed by the SENCO and the Head Teacher.
+- The progress of SEND pupils is tracked and closely monitored on a termly basis. - Attainment data for SEND pupils is analysed by the Headship Team and SENCO.
 It is discussed at Pupil Progress meetings between the Head Teacher, Deputy Headteacher, Assistant Headteacher and class teachers.
 Any further SEND concerns are highlighted and shared after the meeting with the SENCO.
 This information is then used to inform planning for the following term so that learning for SEND pupils can be differentiated, scaffolds provided and adaptations to provision made as necessary for individual pupils.